// REPLAY 2026 BADGE

 What Is This Badge?

-The Temporal Badge is a wearable conference badge based on the ESP32-S3-WROOM-1 16N8 module.
+The Replay 2026 Badge is a wearable conference badge based on the ESP32-S3-WROOM-1 16N8 module.
 It runs Arduino C++ firmware with an embedded MicroPython v1.27 runtime so Python apps can control the hardware directly.

 Core